Kahtoola MICROspikes Review

 Kahtoola has been making quality traction devices since 1999.
 They are nestled in the beautiful high mountain town of Flagstaff, Arizona which, in my humble opinion, is a very nice place to play in the snow.
 A couple of years ago, we had the pleasure of testing the Kahtoola MICROspikes, and while at the Outdoor Retailer show in Salt Lake City I was given the Upgraded version.
-This was their official launch, and will be available this coming Fall 2015.
 I feel kind of privileged to be taking these bad boys out in my equally beautiful backyard – Colorado’s Rocky Mountains.

 Kahtoola’s Upgraded MICROspikes Footwear Traction First Thoughts